 David Heinemeier Hansson is our CTO and runs technology.
 He’s responsible for setting the technical direction of our products.
 He originally created Ruby on Rails, the web framework that we’ve built all our products on top of.
 David also spends a lot of time sharing what we’ve learned to the world.
 He has been working with Jason since 2001 and became a partner at the company when 37signals, the design company, transitioned to do products instead of working for clients in 2004.

 Our data analyst is Jane Yang.
-She is responsible for testing and analyzing all sorts of Basecamp data – conversion rates, pricing models, back-end operational performance, user experience, and oh-so-much more.
-She works with Justin White on SIP to maintain our data pipeline.
+She is responsible for testing and analyzing all sorts of Basecamp data – conversion rates, pricing models, back-end operational performance, user experience, carbon footprinting, and oh-so-much more.
+In addition to data analysis, Jane works with other teams across Basecamp to maintain and improve our product policies.

 The design group is led by Jonas Downey and consists of four teams: